zimnyaa/noWatch/README.md

 **noWatch** is an interactive console application that allows tampering with EDR userland hooks and testing EDR detection capabilities.
 It is meant to be used as a standalone binary or converted with `donut` and remotely injected.
 In general, it is designed as a drop-in replacement for testing what C2 framework features can get detected without deploying C2 in an Internet-isolated detection lab.
 > update: integrated SW2 and SW2 with trampolines to test RX allocations

-> update: integrated rad9800's DLL load proxying
+> update: integrated rad9800's DLL load proxying (credits @ajpc500)

-> update: added a createthread command for CreateThread and directthread/indirectthread for thread creation
+> update: added a createthread command for CreateThread and directthread/indirectthread for thread creation with syscalls

 Usage demo: